Point Loma, San Diego: History

 The longtime association of San Diego with the U.S. military began in Point Loma.
 The southern portion of the Point Loma peninsula was set aside for military purposes as early as 1852.
-Over the next several decades the Army set up a series of coastal artillery batteries and named the area Fort Rosecrans.
+Over the next several decades the U.S. Army set up a series of coastal artillery batteries and named the area Fort Rosecrans.
 Significant U.S. Navy presence in San Diego began in 1901 with the establishment of the Navy Coaling Station in Point Loma.
-The Marine Corps Recruit Depot San Diego was commissioned in 1921 and the San Diego Naval Training Center in 1923, both in Point Loma; the Naval Training Center was closed in 1997.
-During World War II the entire southern portion of the peninsula was closed to civilians and used for military purposes, including a battery of coast artillery.
-Following the war the area retained multiple Navy commands, including a submarine base and a Naval Electronics Laboratory; they were eventually consolidated into Naval Base Point Loma.
+Marine Corps Recruit Depot San Diego was commissioned in 1921 and Naval Training Center San Diego in 1923, both in Point Loma; the Naval Training Center was closed in 1997.
+During World War II, the entire southern portion of the peninsula was closed to civilians and used for military purposes, including a battery of coast artillery.
+Following the war the area retained multiple Navy commands, including a submarine base and a Navy Electronics Laboratory; they were eventually consolidated into Naval Base Point Loma.
 Other portions of Fort Rosecrans became Fort Rosecrans National Cemetery and Cabrillo National Monument.

 Following the death in 1891 of Helena Blavatsky, its founder, Katherine Tingley moved the headquarters of the Theosophical Society to "Lomaland", a hilltop campus in Point Loma overlooking the ocean.
 The facility with its unusual architecture and even more unusual lifestyles became an important source of music and culture for residents of San Diego between 1900 and 1920.
 Producing most of its own food, the Society also experimented widely with planting trees and crops such as eucalyptus and avocado, giving that formerly barren part of Point Loma its current heavily wooded character.
 The Lomaland site is now the campus of Point Loma Nazarene University.

 During the 1920s there was a dirt airstrip known as Dutch Flats in what is now the Midway neighborhood of Point Loma.
 That is where Charles Lindbergh first tested and flew his airplane, The Spirit of St. Louis, which had been built in San Diego by the Ryan Aeronautical Company.
 A U.S. Post Office now located on the site contains several historic plaques commemorating Dutch Flats and Lindbergh.

-Due to the prevailing sea-breezes and long north-south ridge, Point Loma was a well-known gliding site during 1929-1935.
+Due to the prevailing sea-breezes and long north–south ridge, Point Loma was a well-known gliding site during 1929–1935.
 William Hawley Bowlus, the Superintendent of Construction on the Spirit of St. Louis and a resident of Point Loma, built the first American sailplane, the Bowlus SP-1, and flew that aircraft along the west side of Point Loma to establish new American endurance records.
-Bowlus later used other refined designs to soar for over 9 hours near the Cabrillo National Monument, and one of Bowlus' students, Jack C. Barstow, soared over Point Loma for over 15 hours in 1930 to establish an unofficial world record for soaring endurance.
-In light of these accomplishments, Point Loma was named as a National Landmark of Soaring by the National Soaring Museum in 1996 with a plaque near the launching area at the Cabrillo National Monument.
+Bowlus later used other refined designs to soar for over 9 hours near Cabrillo National Monument, and one of Bowlus' students, Jack C. Barstow, soared over Point Loma for over 15 hours in 1930 to establish an unofficial world record for soaring endurance.
+In light of these accomplishments, Point Loma was named as a National Landmark of Soaring by the National Soaring Museum in 1996 with a plaque near the launching area at Cabrillo National Monument.